FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 ### Session initiation

 A WebSocket session is initiated by a client with an HTTP request and optionally, a TLS handshake.
-See the FIX-over-TLS (FIXS) standard, referenced in section 1, for recommendations about authentication and cipher suite selection.
+See the [FIX-over-TLS (FIXS)](https://www.fixtrading.org/standards/fixs-online/) standard for recommendations about authentication and cipher suite selection.

 ### Heartbeats